Automated Report-Derived Oncology VQA Benchmark for Evaluating Vision-Language Models on 3D Medical Imaging

 Quick Take

-An automated pipeline generates VQA datasets from private radiology reports and 3D oncology images, enabling evaluation of vision-language models (VLMs) without human annotation.
+An automated pipeline generates VQA datasets from private radiology reports and 3D oncology images, enabling evaluation of (VLMs) without human annotation.
 Six VLMs showed no dominant performance, highlighting dataset-specific visual reliance, particularly in liver and lung imaging.
 The open agent skill allows for in-house deployment.

 Key Points